rohnns/air-quality-analyser/README.md

 - Plotly

-this project focuses on the comparison of a few ML models, namely LightGBM, Random Forest Regressor and Linear Regression. it features an interactive air quality analytics dashboard featuring multi-station analysis, pollutant prediction, machine learning model comparison, and SHAP-based (SHapley Additive exPlanations) explainable AI.
+this project focuses on the comparison of a few ML models, namely LightGBM, Random Forest Regressor and Linear Regression. it features a minimalist-ish interactive air quality analytics dashboard featuring multi-station analysis, pollutant prediction, machine learning model comparison, and SHAP-based (SHapley Additive exPlanations) explainable AI.

 to run this, simply: